Authenticating Embedded Users

 JWT signing keys

 You will be presented with a private signing key.
-Store this key somewhere safe - it's the key you'll use to validate that users are authenticated within your application.
+Store this key somewhere safe - it's the key you'll use to sign JWTs for users in your application.

-Prismatic does not store the private signing key that is generated, and only saves the last 8 characters so you can easily match up a private key you have with one in our system.
-Instead, we store the corresponding public key to verify signatures of JWTs you send.
+Prismatic does not store the private signing key that is generated.
+Instead, we only save the last 8 characters so you can easily match up a private key you have with one in our system.
+We store the corresponding public key to verify signatures of JWTs you send.
 Save the private key that you generate somewhere safe.
-If it's ever compromised, or you lose it, you can deactivate old keys and generate a new one.
+If it's ever compromised or you lose it, you can deactivate old keys and generate a new one.

 Importing your own private signing key

-You can also import your own private signing key for embedded.
-The OpenSSL CLI tool is most commonly used for generating public/private keys pairs yourself:
+You can also import your own private signing key for embedded authentication.
+The OpenSSL CLI tool is most commonly used for generating public/private key pairs yourself:

 # Generate a private key with 4096 bit encryption